orsifacundo/sap-c02-exam/README.md

         - Par per stream per hour & data IN/OUT per GB

+- With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard, and this throughput automatically scales with the number of shards in a stream.

 ### Managed Streaming for Apache Kafka (MSK)

 - Fully Managed Kafka on AWS (multi-AZ) with data stored on EBS or MSK Serverless.
 Similar use case as Kinesis Data Streams.